top of page

 ANTICIPATED TAXES FOR $24,000,000 BUDGET

 The project involves a $24 million bond to be financed over a 25-year period, funded through a 29-mill increase to the current property tax rate.
-See below for examples of how this would impact monthly expenses.
+See below for examples of how this would impact monthly expenses or use the property tax calculator.

 Average tax increase on $100,000 home